thcipriani/brewing/_posts/2014-01-26-distilled-water-vs-50ppm-calcium.md

 title: Distilled Water vs 50ppm Calcium Chloride
 ---

 This past weekend I brewed twice.
-Both Jamil's Blonde ale recipe.
-My first try at brewing 1 gallon batches.
-My first two brews back after an extended hiatus that stemmed from some combination of moving, changing jobs, and pure laziness.
+Both batches were Jamil's Blonde ale recipe.
+This was My first try at brewing 1 gallon batches.
+This weekend were also first two brews back after an extended hiatus that stemmed from some combination of moving, changing jobs, and pure laziness.

 In the past, When I brewed more regularly, I had a lot of questions about brewing chemistry that were never fully answered.
 Now that I'm making a